What’s the best advice to get me through security screening as smoothly as possible?

 If I am travelling on business or on a short weekend break and have hand luggage only what should I do?

-Items such as shampoo, conditioner, liquid foundation, perfume, deodorant, toothpaste and contact lens solution should be carried in containers of no more than 100mls.
-These items should be presented at the security screening area in a transparent re-sealable plastic bag of no more than one litre capacity.
+Items such as shampoo, conditioner, liquid foundation, perfume, deodorant, toothpaste and contact lens solution should be carried in containers inside your cabin baggage.
+These items should be presented at the security screening area inside your cabin baggage.

 Pre-planning in this way will help to get you through security screening more efficiently.